xSuri/Hack-Docs-etc./Hack/Docs/TryHackMe/Finished/Vulnversiti/eng/vuln.md

 next to "tun0" (your ip in VPN).
 The port set on the "hacker" 4444. ($ ip, $ port).
 And let's save the file.
 (I used the "nano" editor, but you can use the editor that is more convenient for you, e.g. "vi")

 9. To intercept reverse shell it would be nice to listen to the port we set up.
-We will use "NetCat" for this:
+We will use [NetCat](https://en.wikipedia.org/wiki/Netcat) for this:

 ```$ nc -nlvp 4444``` (<--port)